Cheryl Strayed: Personal life

 Strayed married Marco Littig in August 1988, a month before her 20th birthday.
 They divorced in 1995, shortly before she started hiking the Pacific Crest Trail.
 Following the divorce, she changed her surname to Strayed, a name she chose after months of contemplation.
 She chose Strayed for its symbolism and because she liked how it sounded together with her first name.

 Strayed subsequently married filmmaker Brian Lindstrom in August 1999.
 They have two children and live in east Portland, Oregon, where Strayed has lived since the mid-1990s.
 Her daughter, Bobbi Strayed Lindstrom, played the younger version of Strayed in the film adaptation of Wild.
+Brian Lindstrom died May 15, 2026 from progressive supranuclear palsy.

 A long-time feminist activist, Strayed worked in her twenties as a political organizer for the Abortion Rights Council of Minnesota, which is now called Minnesota NARAL, and also for Women Against Military Madness, a feminist peace and justice nonprofit organization in Minneapolis–Saint Paul.
 She served on the first board of directors for Vida: Women in Literary Arts and has been active in many feminist and progressive causes.